+D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C- Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete 010 at your institution to earn an associate degree: 30.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

+D17 Describe other transfer credit policies:

+D18-D22: Military Service Transfer Credit Policies

+D18 Does your institution accept the following military/veteran transfer credits:

+Yes No

+American Council on Education (ACE) х

+College Level Examination Program (CLEP) х

+DANTES Subject Standardized Tests (DSST) х

+Number Unit Type

+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): 40 credit hours

+Number Unit Type

+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): 30 semester hours

+Yes No

-D10 Does an open admission policy, if reported, apply to transfer students? Х D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C- D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 94 Unit Type D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 30.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00 D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Poli- Does your institution accept the following military/veterant D18 • No Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) Yes x x No Unit Type D19 Does your institution accept the following military/veterant American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the ransfer credits: Yes X X X D19 Does your institution accept the following military/veterant American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or Yes X X X Number Unit Type D19 American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Yes X X X Number Number Yes X Unit Type Unit Type
+Are the military/veteran credit transfer policies published on your website? х

+College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your website?
+If yes, please provide the URL where the policy can be loca American Council on Education (ACE) x College Level Examination Program (CLEP) x DANTES Subject Standardized Tests (DSST) x Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number Are the military/veteran credit transfer policies published on your Yes